amikkelsenHM/SF-AI-design-system/DESIGN_SYSTEM_RULES.md

     *   **Multi-Line Chart:** `.chart-plot-area` contains `<svg class="line-chart-svg">` with `<path class="line-path">` (+ `.color-1` to `.color-3`).

 ## 4. Extension Rules
-*   If a new component is needed that does not exist in `reference_components.html`, try to compose it using existing primitives (CSS variables).
+*   If a new component is needed that does not exist in `index.html`, try to compose it using existing primitives (CSS variables).
 *   Do not introduce new hex values.
 Use the provided color palette variables.
 *   Maintain the "Dark Mode" aesthetic as the default.

+## 5. Component Hierarchy
+Components are organized by complexity (Organisms → Molecules → Atoms):
+*   **Organisms:** Charts, Data Tables
+*   **Complex Molecules:** Date Picker, Dropdowns
+*   **Simple Molecules:** Sidenav, Tooltips, Breadcrumbs
+*   **Atoms:** Inputs, Checkboxes, Radio Buttons, Buttons

+## 6. Navigation Component
+The sidenav component (`navigation-preview.html`) demonstrates full-page implementation:
+*   Fixed positioning on left side
+*   Smooth transitions between wide (252px) and collapsed (72px) states
+*   Logo switches between full wordmark and circular icon
+*   Labels fade out in collapsed state with `overflow: hidden` clipping
+*   Toggle button positioned absolutely at right edge (-12px offset)
+*   Active state uses 4px left border and darker background
+*   Interactive demo available in `index.html` under Sidenav section